 Susy Shearer gave an update from the Windsor and Maidenhead Cycling Action Group.
-The group had met four times since July 2021, principally to discuss the following topics:
+The group had met four times since July 2021, to discuss the following topics:

 Ideas, information including mapping tools, in relation to the RBWM Local Cycling and Walking Infrastructure Plan (LCWIP).
 This was being developed by Tim Golabek and Project Centre staff and incorporated information drawn from discussions with councillors as well as engagement events with local communities and stakeholders.
-Earlier in the year, a joint working party formed by Sunninghill & Ascot Parish and Sunningdale Parish Councils and led by Cllrs Ceri Richardson and David Biggs had studied cycling issues in that part of the borough and was contributing this feedback to the LCWIP process.

 - Matters related to RBWMs decision to implement PSPOs in the pedestrianised areas of Windsor and Maidenhead town centres and the implications for cycling.
 The group wrote to and received a written response from RBWM and were in discussions with Councillor Clark and Tim Golabek.
-A meeting was being planned with Officers, Councillors and W&MCAG representatives in order to discuss the matter "in the round". - Supported the Launch of the Windsor Cycle Hub, based at the community hub at The Swan, Clewer Village.
-WCH had been given outstanding support from Maidenhead Cycle Hub which included mechanic training, and was extremely grateful to receive a start-up grant from RBWM together with a grant from The Prince Philip Trust Fund.
-Windsor Cycle Hub currently ran a weekly 'Bike Kitchen' on Saturdays from 11am-noon as well as organising a programme of Led Rides which took place most Saturdays, leaving from the Swan at 11:30am and open to anyone in RBWM.
-It was hoped that cycle "hubs" would eventually be developed in every part of the borough. - Cycling security and safety matters included a presentation by Jeffrey Pick the Police, Community Engagement and Resilience Officer for Windsor and Maidenhead Local Police Authority.
-The police had also held successful 'Bike Marking' sessions and hoped to be able to continue to provide these sessions at the Windsor Cycle Hub on a regular basis.
+A meeting was being planned in order to discuss the matter. - Supported the Launch of the Windsor Cycle Hub, based at the community hub at The Swan, Clewer Village.
+Windsor Cycle Hub currently ran a weekly 'Bike Kitchen' on Saturdays from 11am-noon as well as organising a programme of Led Rides which took place most Saturdays, leaving from the Swan at 11:30am. - Cycling security and safety matters included a presentation by Jeffrey Pick from Thames Valley Police.
+The police had also held successful 'Bike Marking' sessions and hoped to be able to continue to provide these sessions on a regular basis.